Asif-021/EmpowerWeb/README.md

-# React + TypeScript + Vite
+# EmpowerWeb Chrome Extension made in React, TypeScript and Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This Chrome Extension was created in order to assist those who are afflicted by impairments and disabilities that create obstacles in navigating the internet

 Currently, two official plugins are available: